Aquanty/rtd-hgs/docs/source/index.rst

 Potential Evapotranspiration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Boundary conditions ! flow ! specified evaporation Potential evapotranspiration is a specified flux [L  T:math:`^{-1}`] applied as a second-type boundary condition and is used in conjunction with evapotranspiration properties, which can be defined as described in Section :ref:`sec:et_materials` .
-It is an areal property and so you should first choose the subset of faces for which you want to apply the condition.
+| Boundary conditions ! flow ! specified evaporation Potential
+  evapotranspiration is a specified flux [L  T:math:`^{-1}`] applied as a second-type boundary condition and is used in conjunction with evapotranspiration properties, which can be defined as described in Section :ref:
+| .
+It is an areal property and so you should first choose the subset of
+  faces for which you want to apply the condition.
 These faces should be part of the top boundary of the grid and, in this case, the top boundary must be coincident with the 2-D slice that was used to define the 3-D mesh.
 The boundary condition therefore cannot be used if the Y vertical instruction has been used.
 This restriction arises because of grid numbering assumptions that are made when applying evapotranspiration as a function of depth.
 Note also that if ET domains are not defined and this boundary condition is applied, then **grok** will stop and issue a warning message.

 The following instructions can be used as input to the Type instruction inside the Boundary condition...End instruction group to assign